Nicoman55/NicElectricityLamps/README.md

 ## Changelog

+### Version 1.0.2
+- Fixed false power overload warning appearing in the light settings when the connected power source is turned off while OcbElectricityOverhaul is installed
+- Added copy/paste light settings feature — copy all settings from one light and paste them onto another without closing the settings window

 ### Version 1.0.1
 - Fixed unlock icon not showing in workbench
 - Fixed power consumption not updating correctly at power source after reload